 - 1.4.
 Although there is considerable scope for the local community to decide on its planning policies, Neighbourhood Plans must meet some 'basic conditions'.
-These are: - · Is the Plan consistent with the national planning policy? - Is the Plan consistent with local planning policy? - Does the Plan promote the principles of sustainable development? - Has the process of making the Plan met the requirements of the European environmental standards? - 1.5.
+These are: - Is the Plan consistent with the national planning policy? - Is the Plan consistent with local planning policy? - Does the Plan promote the principles of sustainable development? - Has the process of making the Plan met the requirements of the European environmental standards? - 1.5.
 In addition, the Forum has shown that it has properly consulted local people and other relevant organisations during the process of making its Neighbourhood Plan and has followed the 2012 Neighbourhood Planning Regulations. - 1.6.
-These requirements will be tested by an independent examiner once the Neighbourhood Plan is finalised.
-If satisfied, the examiner will recommend to LBE that the plan goes to referendums.
+These requirements were be tested by an independent examiner following extensive public consultation.
+The examiner recommended to LBE that, following modification the plan go to referendums.
 As a business forum both residents and businesses owners who are non domestic rate payers qualify to vote in separate referendums-one for residents and one for businesses.
 If a simple majority of the turnout votes for the Plan in both referendums then it becomes adopted as formal planning policy for the area

-The Submission Plan
+The Referendum Version Plan